inkling/Subliminal/CONTRIBUTING.md

 * If you need `UIAutomation` to test your changes (e.g. if you added a subclass of `SLElement`), add integration tests to the "Subliminal Integration Tests -> Tests" group.
 See [`SLIntegrationTest.h`](https://github.com/inkling/Subliminal/blob/master/Integration%20Tests/SLIntegrationTest.h) for further instructions.

-    > Protip: You can use the "Subliminal integration test class" file template to stub out integration tests and their associated view controllers.
+    > Protip: Use the "Subliminal integration test class" file template to stub out integration tests and their associated view controllers.

-#### Running Tests Locally
+#### Running Your Tests

 * To run the unit tests:
 	1. Switch to the "Subliminal Unit Tests" scheme.